-Activated carbon refers to charcoal that has been exposed to high temperature and steam in the absence of oxygen.
+Activated carbon refers to charcoal that has been exposed to high temperatures and steam in the absence of oxygen.

 Activated carbon has a microporous structure that provides a very large surface area to weight ratio that facilitates surface adsorption.

 The performance of a carbon filter is determined by the quality as well as the amount of carbon that is present, by the activation process, by the airflow pattern, and by the moisture in the air.

 A given amount of carbon can only be so absorbent of a specific amount of compounds.
 Therefore, the more carbon present, the heavier or denser the filter would be and the longer it will work.

-All absorption ratings are based per gram of carbon.
+All absorption ratings are based on a per gram unit of carbon.
 More weight equals more absorptive capacity.

 The adsorption capacity and the rate of the removal varies greatly with the carbon used.
 The activated charcoal efficiency is a function of various parameters.